PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 We started off by speaking to some friendly angel investors.
 These are generally wealthy individuals who fall into two categories.
 Some are just plain passionate and love the idea of what you're working on.
 Others angel invest full time and are like a mini fund.

 To find angels, we thought about who we already knew and the founders of other companies similar to ours but much bigger.
 As we built the company, we got advice from many people along the way.
 We asked them.
 Some invested directly, others pointed us in the right direction.
 People were very responsive when we asked for specific help, and we will do our best to pay that forward.

-The other thing that is worth doing is to make yourself easy to find and contact.
-Create a crunchbase profile, update your LinkedIn and Twitter.
-We were getting at least 1 inbound request from a VC per week.
-During YC, that climbed to nearly 1 per day.
-These converted poorly but we did get partner meetings from many of them.
+When people helped us, we tried to keep them posted on how we'd followed or not followed their advice so they could see that we really did value their time.

 # Getting the right investors